samsquire/ideas4/README.md

 How do you detect if two pieces of code have the same outcome?

+You need to provide the same inputs to both pieces of code.
+And the expected output.

 Turn each piece of code into an AST.

 Turn every variable name into a relation.